lejrimostfa/GATO3D/README.md

   - Implemented a large-scale ocean floor matching the water surface dimensions
   - Added realistic terrain generation with multiple noise layers
   - Terrain now acts as a solid obstacle for the submarine
+- Increased ocean depth from -120 to -320 units, with the submarine able to dive up to 500 units below sea level
 - **Water Surface Visibility**
   - Fixed water surface visibility from below using THREE.DoubleSide material
   - Added proper collision detection between submarine and terrain